-Please contact usif you have any questions or comments or would like some encouragement?
+Please get in touch with us contact usif you have any questions or comments or would like some encouragement.

 2 Timothy 2:5 Similarly, anyone who competes as an athlete does not receive the victor’s crown except by competing according to the rules.